MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/upcoming-breaking-changes.md

 ### `az aks create`

-- Specifying `--pod-cidr` with Azure CNI will return an error instead of logging a warning when not using overlay mode.
+- Specifying `--pod-cidr` with Azure CNI returns an error instead of logging a warning when not using overlay mode.
-- Change the default value of `--enable-msi-auth-for-monitoring` to true and add check for airgap clouds.
+- Change the default value of `--enable-msi-auth-for-monitoring` to true and add check for air gap clouds.

 ## APP Config